ITL Group Links With King’s College London On Cancer Imaging Project

 Innovative medical device contractor ITL Group has partnered with King’s College London (KCL) to develop a ground-breaking cancer imaging project.

-The project, funded by the EU Horizon 2020 scheme, brings a consortium of 20 companies, including technology giants Phillips and Siemens, to exploit developments in engineering and Magnetic Resonance Imaging (MRI) to develop Magnetic Resonance Force Imaging (MRFI) for new applications in cancer diagnostics.
+The project, FORCE, funded by the EU Horizon 2020 scheme, brings a consortium of 16 partners, including research centres, universities and hospitals across Europe.
+These partners are working alongside technology giants Phillips and Siemens, to exploit developments in engineering to Magnetic Resonance Imaging (MRI) to develop Magnetic Resonance Force Imaging (MRForce) for new applications in cancer diagnostics.

 The project aims to address a fundamental need in planning and monitoring of cancer treatment by allowing better identification and sizing of cancer tumours.

 Joining the pioneering project:

 ITL Group joined the consortium in ITL Group joined the consortium in 2016 as a medical device design, development and manufacturing partner, becoming active in 2017 once earlier elements of the project had been completed.